Donkie/vscode-tgstation-test-adapter/README.md

 # Tgstation Test Explorer for Visual Studio Code
-This is a [Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) adapter for BYOND's DM language and software.
+This is a [Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) adapter for BYOND's DM language and software, which will greatly improve the user experience of working with unit tests in BYOND projects.
 It is originally made for the [tgstation](https://github.com/tgstation/tgstation) codebase but tries to be as compatible as possible with other projects.

+## Features
+* Automatically finds and lists all unit tests in the project
+* Compile and run the project in unit-testing mode with one click
+* Displays success status of each unit test
+* View error messages when unit tests fail

 Note: This extension is completely untested on anything but Windows 10.
 Detecting when dreamdaemon ends is abit hacky, so it might not work perfectly for other OSes.
 Please let me know if you have issues about this.
 ## Setup